Intero is observational, not diagnostic. Journal content is informational only and is not medical advice.

 Waking up to a high-pressure morning feels immediate.
-The symptoms are right there, present from the first minutes of the day, before anything has happened to explain them.
-It is easy to look at the morning and try to find a cause in the morning.
+The symptoms are right there, present from the first minutes of the day, before anything in the morning seems to explain them.
+It is easy to look at the morning and try to locate the answer there.

 But the morning is often a delayed reading of something that happened earlier.
 Sleep quality, evening stress, and how much you were sitting in the hours before bed do not always show up in the same session.
 Sometimes they show up the next morning instead.